 Winemaking

-This year bunch weights were a bit lighter–lower crops can cause vines to go into a more vegetative growth cycle and ripening took a little longer.
 Phenolics (tannin) are an important consideration with Gewürztraminer, hence 100% of the fruit was whole bunch pressed.
 We fermented 100% of the wine in older French oak barrels to help extend the palate length.
 Wild yeasts were used for 50% of the barrels and the remainder inoculated with commercial yeast.
-All the ferments proceeded well and finished near dry (3g/L).
+All the ferments proceeded well and finished off dry (11 g/L).
 The resulting wine still shows intense varietal expression and has a gentle palate.